 In this experiment you will be doing clock divider.
 There is a 50 Mhz on board clock.
-You will divide it to generate 250 Hz clock and 0.5 Hz clock.
-Code for testbench will be written by you.
+You will divide it to generate 500 Hz clock and 1 Hz clock.
+Code for testbench will be provided.
 You can run the simulation to check the waveform.
 You can map it in the board also so that you can assign an LED and can check if the LED is blinking.